imyhalex/comp-sci-study-journal/csci1270/relational-model.md

 - Compatibility Requirement (Union-Compatible)
     - Two relations `R` and `S` can be unioned if:
         1. They have the same number of attributes
-        2. The corresponding attributes have the same domains(types)
+        2. The corresponding attributes have the same domains(same data types)
 - Notation:
 ```sql
 R ∪ S